adriantyl/Capstone-Project-/README.md

 1.data.csv
 2.data_genre.csv

-The datas are scraped from Spotify API from kaggle.
+The datas are scraped from Spotify API took from kaggle.
+The data used in this project was collected from Spotify's Web API.
+This is basically a computer algorthirm that Spotify has that can estimate various aspects of the audio file.
+Below, I will list the various attributes given to every song as refered from Spotify's developer page: https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/

 - duration_ms - The duration of the track in milliseconds. key - The estimated overall key of the track.
 Integers map to pitches using standard Pitch Class notation .
 E.g. 0 = C, 1 = C♯/D♭, 2 = D, and so on.
 If no key was detected, the value is -1.